-Most commonly, GPA affects the sinuses, lungs and kidneys, but also can affect the eyes, ears, skin, nerves, joints and other organs.
-Because of the variety of potential organ involvement, a wide range of symptoms can develop over days to months.
-For 90 percent of people, the first symptoms appear in the respiratory tract (e.g., nose, sinuses and lungs) and include nasal congestion, frequent nosebleeds, shortness of breath, and cough that may produce bloody phlegm.
-Other early symptoms can include joint pain, decreased hearing, skin rashes, eye redness and/or vision changes, fatigue, fever, appetite and weight loss, night sweats, and numbness or loss of movement in the fingers, toes or limbs.
+Most commonly, GPA affects the sinuses, lungs, and kidneys, but also can affect the eyes, ears, skin, nerves, joints, and other organs.
+Symptoms can develop over days to months.
+The first symptoms generally appear in the respiratory tract (e.g., nose, sinuses, and lungs).
+The symptoms include nasal congestion, frequent nosebleeds, shortness of breath, and cough that may produce bloody phlegm.
+Other early symptoms can include joint pain, decreased hearing, skin rashes, eye redness and/or vision changes, fatigue, fever, appetite and weight loss, night sweats, and numbness or loss of movement in the fingers, toes, or limbs.